SAFS-Varanasi-Internship/jupyterhub-templates/README.md

 ## Making Changes

-1. Make your changes to the GitHub repo with your templates and get them on the master branch.
-This can be done by either committing straight to the branch or by making a new branch and merging.
+1. Make your changes to the GitHub repo with your templates.
-1. Restart the pod that is running the JupyterHub.
+1. Restart the pod that is running the JupyterHub (see below for instructions).

 ```
 kubectl get pods -n dhub